WGLab/Workshop_Annotation/README.md

 wget https://github.com/WGLab/Phen2Gene/archive/1.2.1.zip -O Phen2Gene.zip
 ```

-Then extract either with 7zip, WinRAR or
+Then extract the ZIP file and also rename the folder, run the command below (note that in Linux/MacOS, you can use `unzip` to unzip a file):

 ```
+tar -xvf Phen2Gene.zip
+mv Phen2Gene-1.2.1 Phen2Gene
-unzip Phen2Gene.zip -d Phen2Gene
+cd Phen2Gene
 ```

-If you are more experienced, and you want to download Phen2Gene from github, users can install git using the command below and git clone.
+If you are more experienced, and you want to download Phen2Gene from github, you can install git using the command below (if git is not yet available in your system) and git clone the Phen2Gene repository directly.
 ```
 conda install git
 git clone https://github.com/WGLab/Phen2Gene.git